DARMA-tasking/vt/docs/md/term.md

 \brief Detect termination of work

-The termination component `vt::term::TerminationDetector`, accessed via `vt::theTerm()` detects the transitive completion of work following the causal chain of messages/events across multiple nodes.
+The termination component `vt::term::TerminationDetector`, accessed via `vt::theTerm()` detects the completion of the transitive closure of work by following the causal chain of messages/events across multiple nodes.
 It provides global termination to determine when all work is complete and the schedulers can stop running.
-Additionally, it enables the creation of epochs (which stamp message envelopes) to mark messages as part of a work grouping to detect termination of all causal events related to a subset of messages in the system.
+Additionally, it enables the creation of epochs (which stamp message envelopes) to mark messages as part of a work grouping to detect termination of all events causally related to a subset of messages in the system.

 The termination detector comes with two different detection algorithms: (1) 4-counter wave-based termination for large collective epochs across the whole